rohanharikr/RaviKumarPillai/_drafts/2021-04-30-a-career-survival-guide-for-tough-times.md

 Today, more and more **organisations look for executives with internal consulting competence so that they bring in ‘value add’ to the strategies, systems and practices of the organization.** Sharpening your strategic insights into the industry and company business are critical for your survival and growth.

-_Thirdly,_ your **ability and willingness to be a mentor and “go to” expert** enhances your chances of retention, reward and recognition by the employer.
+_Thirdly,_ your **ability and willingness to be a mentor and “go to” expert** enhance your chances of retention, reward and recognition by the employer.
 As much as your ability to learn, your enthusiasm and commitment to teach, train and mentor the talent pipeline would be an invaluable asset in your professional repertoire.

 **In the legacy corporate culture, many people believed in and practiced the “irreplaceability” game.
 They kept knowledge, skills and applications to themselves and somehow led themselves to believe that being “skill critical” would ensure their continuous employment.**